dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 - `<language>_list`: At least one column with the name of the list in that language.
 - `<language>_number`: At least one column which specifies a node level.
   It starts with 1 for the highest node hierarchy, and can go on infinitely.
-- The id will be identical to the content of the cell in the excel no transformations will be made to the string.

 #### Languages